Affiliation No: IA702, 94883

-In this ever-changing environment in regards to education, Hybrid learning can be considered a revolutionary solution.
+In this ever-changing educational environment, hybrid learning can be considered a revolutionary solution.
 It is a combination of classroom education with online learning.

-It offers the necessary amount of flexibility and personalised education experience.
-There are a lot of platforms that support this Hybrid mode of learning.
+It offers the necessary amount of flexibility and personalised educational experience.
+There are a lot of platforms that support this hybrid mode of learning.

-One such name is 21k School, an advanced homeschooling platform that aims the fulfill the needs of modern learners.
+One such name is 21k School, an advanced homeschooling platform that aims to fulfill the needs of modern learners.

-This article is focused on the contributions, opportunities, and difficulties of perceiving the shades of hybrid learning while talking about the role of 21k School in shaping the future of education.
+This article is focused on the contributions, opportunities, and difficulties of perceiving the shades of hybrid learning while discussing the the role of 21k School in shaping the future of education.

 Understanding Hybrid Learning